traugdor/ComfyUI-quadMoons-nodes/README.md

 ## Support and Contribution

-For support, suggestions, or contributions, please visit the [GitHub repository](https://github.com/traugdor/ComfyUI-quadMoons-nodes), submit an issue/pull request, or contact me on Discord (@quadmoon).
+For support, suggestions, or contributions, please visit the [GitHub repository](https://github.com/traugdor/ComfyUI-quadMoons-nodes) and submit an issue/pull request.
 I value your feedback greatly!

 ---